Dilogritando/Portafolio/README.md

 ----
 ## Thanks for visiting!
-Remember you can contact me through my email: cortesruedam@gmail.com ...or any of the social media linked in the Portafolio site ;)
+You can contact me through my email: cortesruedam@gmail.com ...or any of the social media linked in the Portafolio site ;)